How to get an agent code, register with HMRC Online Services and set up agent authorisation for the Self Assessment for Agents online service.

 - you were authorised to act on behalf of the client for Self Assessment (form 64-8 or online agent authorisation was in place) at the time the notice was issued

-But please note: if your client previously had an agent who was registered for the Self Assessment for Agents online service, or if your client was registered for the service in their own right at the time the Coding Notice was issued, you may be able to view any notices issued on or after 11 October 2011, even if you became their authorised agent at a later date.
+If your client previously had an agent who was registered for the Self Assessment for Agents online service, or if your client was registered for the service in their own right at the time the Coding Notice was issued, you may be able to view any notices issued on or after 11 October 2011, even if you became their authorised agent at a later date.

 - current tax year